-Metropolitan area networks, which interconnect access networks, such as Ethernet passive optical networks (EPONs), with each other and with the high-speed wavelength-division multiplexing (WDM) backbone networks, are expected to experience a surge in traffic with the ever-increasing speed of the access network technologies.
-Ring WDM networks have been extensively studied as solutions to the increasing traffic in metropolitan area networks; see, for instance, Refs.
-[1-9].
+Metropolitan area networks, which interconnect access networks, such as EPONs, with each other and with the high-speed wavelength division multiplexing (WDM) backbone networks, are expected to experience a surge in traffic with the ever increasing speed of the access network technologies.
+Ring WDM networks have been extensively studied as solutions to the increasing traffic in metropolitan area networks, see for instance [1, 2, 3, 4, 5, 6, 7, 8, 9].
 These studies have primarily focused on the efficient transport of point-to-point (unicast) traffic.
-Point-to-multipoint (multicast) traffic, however, is widely expected to account for an increasing portion of the traffic in metropolitan area networks as applications that rely on multicasting, such as telepresence/teleconference, telemedicine, multimedia content distribution, and software update distribution, become more prevalent.
-Multicasting in WDM ring networks has received relatively little attention to date, as detailed in Subsection 1.A.
-It is widely expected that traffic in future metropolitan area networks will typically be a mix of unicast and multicast traffic, and it is therefore important to understand the issues involved in transmitting these two types of traffic together over a packet-switched WDM ring network.
+Point-to-multipoint (multicast) traffic however is widely expected to account for an increasing portion of the traffic in metropolitan area networks as applications that rely on multicasting, such as telepresence/teleconference, telemedicine, multimedia content distribution, software update distribution, become more prevalent.
+Multicasting in WDM ring networks has received relatively little attention to date, as detailed in Section 1.A.
+It is widely expected that traffic in future metropolitan area networks will typically be a mix of unicast and multicast traffic and it is therefore important to understand the issues involved in transmitting these two types of traffic together over a packet-switched WDM ring network.

 Many different types of ring networks have been studied in the literature, with the single-fiber ring network with a tunable transmitter and fixed tuned receiver (TT-FR) node structure being the most commonly considered type of ring network.
-We focus on this type of ring network in our study, which to the best of our knowledge is the first to examine the fairness issues involved in transmitting a mix of unicast and multicast traffic over a packet-switched WDM ring network.
-Unfairness tends to arise during transmission of a mix of unicast and multicast traffic in the common TT-FR single-fiber ring network mainly because (i) unicast traffic requires the transmission of a single packet, whereas multicast traffic typically requires the transmission node, whereas a transmitted multicast packet copy is typically received by several destination nodes.
+We focus on this type of ring network in our study, which to the best of our knowledge is the first to examine the fairness issues involved when transmitting a mix of unicast and multicast traffic over a packet-switched WDM ring network.
+Unfairness tends to arise when transmitting a mix of unicast and multicast traffic in the common TT-FR single-fiber ring network mainly because (i) unicast traffic requires the transmission of a single packet whereas multicast traffic typically requires the transmission of multiple packet copies, and (ii) a transmitted unicast packet is received by one destination node, whereas a transmitted multicast packet copy is typically received by several destination nodes.

-In this paper we first examine the transmission of a mix of unicast and multicast traffic when different virtual output queue (VOQ) structures are employed in conjunction with the longest-queue (LQ) buffer selection, which determines the queue from which to transmit a packet in a single step and is widely employed in the ring networks studied in the literature.
-We find that this single-step buffer selection in conjunction with VOQ architectures with separate queues for unicast and multicast traffic generally leads to significant unfairness.
-Typically the multicast traffic, as detailed in Section 5.
-Buffering unicast and multicast traffic in the same VOQs, on the other hand, results in fairness in the sense that the ratio of transmitted multicast packet copies to transmitted unicast packets.
+In this paper we first examine the transmission of a mix of unicast and multicast traffic when different virtual output queue (VOQ) structures are employed in conjunction with the longest queue buffer selection, which determines the queue from which to transmit a packet in a single step and is widely employed in the studied ring networks in the literature.
+We find that this single-step buffer selection in conjunction with VOQ architectures with separate queues for unicast and multicast traffic generally lead to significant unfairness.
+Typically the multicast traffic experiences an uneven throughput, or packet loss, or both, compared to the unicast traffic, as detailed in Section 5.
+Buffering unicast and multicast traffic in the same VOQs, on the other hand, results in fairness in the sense that the ratio of transmitted multicast packet copies to transmitted unicast packets is approximately equal to the ratio of generated multicast packet copies to generated unicast packets.
 Also, both unicast and multicast traffic experience approximately the same delay and packet loss.